r-fernandezz/downshape/README.md

 correspond to first (or n) element of “newname” vector.
 Allow to rename into NETCDF file the variable juste after downloading step.
 The name of file stay with “my_variable_name” column value.
-This vectors gathers all variable names used to rename cmip6 and copernicus data **JUST AFTER DOWNLOAD STEP**.
+This vectors gathers all variable names used to rename cmip6 and copernicus data **just after download step**.
 In others words, it allows to change name of “variable” column into **parameters_copernicus.csv** and “Variable_id” column into **selected_datasets.csv** for cmip6 data.
 If variable name have a name with “\_“,”-“,”\#“,” “, rename with **rename** target to one word